EOSIO/welcome/docs/60_eosio-getting-started-guide/25_development-environment/70_accounts-and-test-accounts.md

 ---
-content_title: "Accounts and Test Accounts"
+content_title: "Accounts"
-link_text: "Accounts and Test Accounts"
+link_text: "Accounts"
 ---

-## What is an account?
+An account is a collection of authorizations, stored on the blockchain, accounts identify individual users.
+Accounts also identify  smart contracts, each smart contract requires an account, and an account can have one smart contract.

-An account is a collection of authorizations, stored on the blockchain, and used to identify a sender/recipient.
-It has a flexible authorization structure that enables it to be owned either by an individual or group of individuals depending on **how** permissions have been configured.
+EOSIO accounst have a flexible authorization structure which enables it to be controlled by an individual or group of individuals (multisig) depending on **how** permissions have been configured.
 An account is required to send or receive a valid transaction to the blockchain

 This tutorial series uses two "user" accounts, `bob` and `alice`, as well as the default `eosio` account for configuration.
 Additionally accounts are made for various contracts throughout this tutorial series.

-## Step 1: Create Test Accounts
+## Create Test Accounts

 [[caution | Public Key Persistence]]
 | In section **1.4 Create Development Wallet**, you created a development key pair and pasted the public key in the **Development Public Key** field for the value to persist throughout the tutorial.